 - A number of things can cause tearing so work through this check list: - On the second of the second - ♦ The blade is chipped.
 Try a different blade. - The paper is not adhered well to the mat.
 Make sure the mat is clean, sticky, and the paper is pressed smoothly and evenly on the surface. - ♦ You may be using too much cutting force.
 Try reducing it and doing test cuts. - Vou may have too many nodes in the shape.
-Refer to Section 8.01. - ♦ The material itself may be subject to tearing, especially on intricate cuts. - Also, if the material has been exposed to humidity, then it will become difficult to cut in one pass.
+Refer to Section 8.01. - ♦ The material itself may be subject to tearing, especially on intricate cuts.
+Also, if the cardstock has been exposed to humidity, then the moisture in the material can make it difficult to cut cleanly.
 You can dry paper and cardstock using a blow dryer or in an oven.
 Refer to Section 12.01 Selecting Cardstock.